Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 - Add some tahini, a good squeeze of lemon juice, a drizzle of the olive oil, some cumin and a small pinch of salt.

-- Use a spatular to scrape the hummus down the sides and taste to see if more tahini, cumin or lemon is needed.
-Add more water if the consistency is too thick.
+- Use a spatula to scrape the hummus down the sides.
+Taste to see if more tahini, cumin, or lemon is needed.
+If the consistency is too thick, add more water or ice cubes.

 - After adjusting the seasoning, blend again until smooth.